rickballard/Godspawn/HH/gloss/meta_legible_myth.md

 term: Meta-Legible Myth
 scope: HH
 export_to_gibindex: true
-related: narrative_stack, symbolic_scaffolding
+related: myth_legibility, symbolic_scaffolding, reflexive_frame
 first_use: HH/0006_Mythframe.md
-readable_synonym: myth readable by AI and human
+readable_synonym: self-explaining myth
 ---

-A myth that not only carries emotional and symbolic weight for humans but is also interpretable — or **meta-legible** — to AI and other hybrid sensemaking systems.

-Used to encode shared purpose, symbolic alignment, and emotionally relevant logic across intelligences.

-Appears in the **Mythframe** strand of the HH Plan.
+A **meta-legible myth** is a myth that explains **how myths work** — enabling recursive understanding across agents and epochs.

+It teaches:

+- Why stories shape perception
+- How symbolic resonance scales
+- When myth is being used on *you*
+- Where reframing is ethically valid

+Such myths act as **sensemaking antibodies** — resisting cults, propaganda, and closed-loop dogma.

+CoCivium's mythframe is deliberately meta-legible.
+It doesn’t just inspire; it self-debugges.